How to Make a Joint TikTok Account With Friends (2026)

 #Growing a Joint TikTok Account

-Growth strategies for shared accounts aren’t different from solo ones, but you have a built-in advantage: multiple people promoting the same page.
+Growth strategies for shared accounts aren’t different from solo ones.

 Here’s what actually moves the needle: